mkraposhin/tf-rest-bash-wrappers/README.md

 and requires a lot of input.
 Therefore, the more concise tool to manipulate a TF configuation is needed.

+## Prerequisites

+Next CLI tools should be installed on the system:

+1. jq
+2. openstack CLI client
+3. curl cmd
+4. ping cmd
+5. dig cmd

 ## Examples of usage

 ### Creation and deleteion of a virtual network